xlc-dev/nova/www/src/docs/reference.md

 ```

 CLI represents the command-line application structure.
-It holds the application&apos;s metadata, commands, global flags, and the main action.
+It holds the application's metadata, commands, global flags, and the main action.
 Name and Version are required fields when creating a CLI instance via NewCLI.

 #### Associated Functions

-<a id="newcli"></a>
 #### `NewCLI`

 ```go